 by Sumi Madhok

-Sumi Madhok is Professor of Political Theory and Gender Studies at the London School of Economics and Political Science.
-Her most recent book is titled: Vernacular Rights Cultures: The Politics of Origins, Human Rights and Gendered Struggles for Justice ( 2021).
-She is also the author of Rethinking Agency: Gender, Developmentalism and Rights (2013) and the co-editor of Gender, Agency and Coercion (2013), and The Sage Handbook of Feminist Theory (2014).
+Sumi Madhok is Professor of Political Theory and Gender Studies at the Department of Gender Studies, LSE.
+Her most recent book, Vernacular Rights Cultures: The Politics of Origins, Human Rights and Gendered Struggles for Justice is the winner of the Susan Strange Best Book Prize and the Sussex International Theory Prize.
+It also received the International Studies Association’s Lee Ann Fujii Book Prize ‘Honorable Mention’.